Aimnor/Aimnor/rendercv_output/english/Marion_FABRE_CV.md

 - Development and maintenance of a test driver and test portfolio for [Quandela's Cloud Solution](https://cloud.quandela.com/) (outsourced project)

-  - Developing a test driver with Cucumber framework (Behave

-  - Python), GUI and REST API testing (Selenium, Requests...)
+  - Developing a test driver with Cucumber framework (Behave), GUI and REST API testing (Selenium, Requests...)

   - Creating a test portfolio by writing test scenarios using Gherkin syntax